OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

     ![Red circle appears on a line of code in Visual Studio Code.](../images/set-breakpoint.jpg)

-1. Run functionality in your add-in.
+1. Run functionality in your add-in that calls the lines with breakpoints.
 You will see that breakpoints have been hit and you can inspect local variables.

    > [!NOTE]
    > Breakpoints in calls of `Office.initialize` or `Office.onReady` are ignored.
 For details about these methods, see [Initialize your Office Add-in](../develop/initialize-add-in.md).